Pomog/real-time-forum-V2/viewmanagement.md

 # Client-Side Routing and View Management

-This module is responsible for handling client-side routing, view rendering, and managing user roles in the Real-Time Forum V2 application.
-It dynamically loads and initializes views based on the current URL path and the user's role.
+This module is responsible for handling client-side routing, view rendering, and managing user roles in the application.
+It dynamically loads and initializes views based on the current URL path and the user's role, providing a seamless and role-based navigation experience.

 ## Key Components